Discover the Excitement of Ham Radio

 Amateur Radio was born along with radio itself.
 Marconi, the father of radio, considered himself “an amateur” and many of the wireless technologies and systems we take for granted today had their origins in the workshops and imaginations of amateurs.
 Governments make room for Amateur Radio when valuable radio spectrum is allocated because they know and respect the flexibility and inventiveness of hams.
 Amateur Radio is an excellent training and educational opportunity for a country’s students and technicians.
 In the face of emergencies and disasters, the amateur’s ability to innovate and adapt is legendary.

-Hams came to Amateur Radio from many walks of life and many interests.
+Hams come to Amateur Radio from many walks of life and many interests.
 Perhaps you intend to provide emergency communications for yourself and your community.
 Technical experimentation might be your interest or you might be one of the burgeoning “do-it-yourself” community, discovering the pleasures of building, testing, using and learning.
 Making new friends via the radio, keeping in touch as you travel, or exploring where a wireless signal can take you — these are all valuable and valued parts of the Amateur service.

 A time-honored ham tradition is that of helping newcomers learn about the ways and skills of Amateur Radio.
 These helpers — known as “Elmers” by other hams — are everywhere.
 You are almost certainly near another ham and probably an entire ham radio club!
 They’ll gladly help you get started.
 There’s more information in Chapter 1 about connecting with them.
-If you need assistance, the staff here at ARRL Headquarters will be more than happy to help, too.
+If you need assistance, the staff here at ARRL Headquarters will be more than happy to help too.

 As you read this book, getting ready to pass your first ham radio licensing exam, you will find that there is a lot more material here than just the answers to exam questions.
 That’s the ARRL way of going the extra mile to help you learn about Amateur Radio.
 “Of, By and For the Amateur” is the ARRL’s motto.
 By providing this extra information, we help you learn the “why” behind each question so that you are prepared when ready to get on the air.
 Keep this book handy as a reference to help you understand how ham radio “works” and you’ll have more fun and be a more effective operator.

 Most active radio amateurs in the United States are ARRL members.
-They realize that since 1914, the ARRL’s training, sponsorship of activities and representation both nationally and internationally are second to none.
-The book you’re reading now, The ARRL Ham Radio License Manual is just one of many publications for all levels and interests in Amateur Radio.
+They realize that since 1914, the ARRL’s training, sponsorship of activities and representation, both nationally and internationally, are second to none.
+The book you’re reading now, The ARRL Ham Radio License Manual, is just one of many publications for all levels and interests in Amateur Radio.
 The ARRL will be there to extend a helping hand throughout your ham radio activities.
 You don’t need a license to join the ARRL — just be interested in Amateur Radio and we are interested in you.
 It’s as simple as that!

 David Sumner, K1ZZ